 As a retailer which sells pre-loved designer goods, the most crucial thing to us is ensuring that our products are authentic.
 That’s why we have started to use Entrupy, an AI authentication service which could give triple guarantee to you and ourselves that what we sell is the real deal.
 By using the Entrupy camera gadget and app, we would be able to capture microbic details of handbags and accessories, upload them to the app’s server to be analysed, and provide you a certificate of authentication for a product.

-To find out more about Entrupy, we caught up with Deanna Thompson, Customer Success & Evangelist at Entrupy to learn more!
+To find out more about Entrupy, we also caught up with Deanna Thompson, Customer Success & Evangelist at Entrupy to learn more!

 What inspired the founding of Entrupy?